ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 finishes, the `Split` object contains the whole requested configuration separated in various key sets.

-Subsequently the freshly received keys need some \emph{post-processing}:
+Subsequently the freshly received keys need some *post-processing*:

-- Newly allocated keys in Elektra always have the \empha{sync flag} set.
+- Newly allocated keys in Elektra always have the *sync flag* set.
 Because the plugins allocate and modify keys with the same functions as the user, the returned keys will also have their sync flag set.
 But from the user's point of view the configuration is unmodified.
 So some code needs to remove this sync flag.
 To relax the post conditions